xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 include "<PATH>(<SECTION_NAME>)"
 ```

-will include data from another [section] of the *same type*, possibly located in
+will merge data from another [section] of the *same type*, possibly located in
 another file.
 Note that the statement does not have a trailing semicolon.

 If no section name is provided, the [default map] is looked up.